KaHaDo/amazon_review_analyzer/README.md

     Define where processed files should be saved.
     (Also relative to the project’s root directory.)

-After defining all variables rename the Config-files to config.yaml and kaggle.json.
-The program can be started as follows:
+After defining all variables rename the config-files to config.yaml and kaggle.json.

+### Run the project

 python3 amazon_review_analyzer.py